serviceanimals/Harper/README.md

 # [serviceanimals/](https://github.com/serviceanimals/serviceanimals.github.io)[Harper](https://github.com/serviceanimals/Harper)

+I have been using the Flint MTA regularly since 2013 with my service dogs.
+On December 1st at 4pm I was attempting to transfer buses downtown with my service dog Harper https://serviceanimals.github.io/Harper/.
+I was denied entry for no valid reason other than discrimination.

+The events that happened at the MTA downtown later are completely unreal.
+The https://mtaflint.org/ should have this entire event on multiple surveillance cameras as well as my years of commuting by bus with my dogs in Flint.
+Harper was shot across the street after I was told to leave.
+We had left the transit center as requested.

 # She was shot dead with two discharges while working at my side at 202012011630 by Flint City Police, Michigan, USA.
 Why was my water quality specialist [Service Dog Natolie Harper](https://serviceanimals.github.io/Harper) shot dead by Flint City Police in Michigan USA?

 My personal water quality specialist (water offered by me; distilled, +filtered well water, +onTapWater), Service dog Natolie Harper was shot dead with two slugs while working at my side at 202012011630 by Flint City Police while I was using the bus terminal downtown [MTA](https://mtaflint.org/).
 She is dead.
 Shot twice, neck and pelvis.
 She was a good dog.
 She was an exceptional coder and skilled worker who was killed while working.
 Can you please assist?